Frank Aiken: Minister for Defence

 Aiken had in March 1932 been trying to reach a new rapprochement, and "reconciled the Army to the new regime".
-On 9 March he visited republican prisoners, including George Gilmour, in Arbour Hill prison; they were released the next day.
+On 9 March he visited republican prisoners, including George Gilmore, in Arbour Hill prison; they were released the next day.
 This was the same day he had been appointed as Minister for Defence.

 Aiken was given a vice-presidency, 'Agriculture', by James Ryan at the Ottawa Conference.
 He advised on the usage of cutting peat bogs in County Meath and visited the Curragh Camp in County Kildare to accelerate land distribution to poor tenantry.
 Land was released in the 'Midlands' for development.
 C.S.
 Andrews credits Aiken for the Turf Development Board in his second autobiography, Man of No Property.
 The Turf Development Board would later become Bord na Móna.
 According to Andrews, Lemass said to him "I want you to head this organisation to get Aiken off my back".
 Aiken remained interested in the development of Ireland's natural resources throughout his political life.

 Aiken was not involved in the Anglo-Irish Trade Agreement negotiations which took place on 25 April 1938.
 According to some sources this was because of his associations with the IRA, while other sources suggest that he was tactically left at home by de Valera – as Aiken was perceived in the UK as a vexed Anglophobe who the Irish would have to convince of their support for the agreement in Dublin.